David Beckham Loses License In England For 6 Months For Using Cell Phone While Driving

 According to The Hollywood Reporter, in addition to the loss of his license, David Beckham was fined $976.51, and ordered to pay $130.20 in prosecution costs and a $97.65 surcharge fee within seven days of the ruling.

 Last year, David Beckham was accused of driving a borrowed Bentley Continental 50 mph in a 40mph zone in west London, but he was cleared of the speeding charge over a technicality.
-According to The Telegraph, Beckham did not contest the fact that he was driving nearly 20 miles per hour over the speed limit, but his lawyer argued that a ticket was issued to “the registered keeper of the vehicle” too late and the violation was scrapped.
+According to The Telegraph, Beckham did not contest the fact that he was driving over the speed limit, but his lawyer argued that a ticket was issued to “the registered keeper of the vehicle” too late and the violation was scrapped.

 Incidentally, David Beckham was not present in court to contest the speeding charge last year.
 But as proceedings took place, he reportedly posted a photo of himself in a car on his Instagram account with the caption “London Traffic” and an “angry” emoji.
 Beckham was wearing sunglasses and a grey beanie as he impatiently sat in traffic while taking the selfie.
 It is unclear if Beckham was the driver of the vehicle that he took the selfie in.

 David Beckham married former Spice Girl Victoria Adams in 1999.
-The retired English athlete is father to Brooklyn, 20, Romeo, 16, Cruz, 14, and Harper, 7,
+The retired English athlete is a father to Brooklyn, 20, Romeo, 16, Cruz, 14, and Harper, 7,